-Although I describe it as "self-regulatory," the responsible AI movement is not quite "private" and not quite "public."
-Rather, it blends elements of both, being a mix of actors, concepts, institutions, and instruments.
-31 Many of its features seem private.
+ments.31 Many of its features seem private.
 Powerful tech firms and (in)famous AI developers, such as Geoffrey Hinton, Yann LeCun, and Yoshua Bengio, are key players.
-But so too are public funding agencies, such as the Fonds de Recherche du Québec, which supported events leading to the creation of the Montréal Declaration.
-32 The AI industry has other public elements.
+But so too are public funding agencies, such as the Fonds de Recherche du Québec, which supported events leading to the creation of the Montréal Declaration.32 The AI industry has other public elements.
 It drives local economies and is also heavily subsidized by government grants, tax breaks, and land deals.33 Big tech firms also shape how societies function as much as governments.
-Their most public personalities regularly capture attention with bold statements about how AI might impact society and how technologists ought to respond, including their recent call for a (not vet materialized) moratorium on AI development.34 It is thus misleading to conceptualize responsible AI and its actors as merely private.
+Their most public personalities regularly capture attention with bold statements about how AI might impact society and how technologists ought to respond, including their recent call for a (not yet materialized) moratorium on AI development.34 It is thus misleading to conceptualize responsible AI and its actors as merely private.

 Responsible AI regulatory strategies also have distinct public law-like elements.
 For example, their instruments use broad terms that allude to but are distinct from public law concepts.
 Responsible AI proponents may support transparency initiatives rather than public law mechanisms like "notice" or "access to information."
-They may also favour explainable decision-making instead of requiring justifiable "reasons" for a decision.35 In some instances, responsible AI actors use democratic-like consultative processes to produce declarations of broad principles to guide everyone
+They may also favour explainable decision-making instead of requiring justifiable "reasons" for a decision.35 In some instances, responsible AI actors use democratic-like consultative processes to produce declarations of broad principles to guide everyone who designs and uses AI systems.36 Some actors, including the Declaration's designers, may even hope that their efforts will guide lawmakers and public officials.
+To that end, they have been partly successful.
+The

-Daniel Schiff et al, "AI Ethics in the Public, Private, and NGO Sectors: A Review of Global Document Collection" (2021) 2:1 IEEE Transactions on Tech & Society 31.
+31 Daniel Schiff et al, "AI Ethics in the Public, Private, and NGO Sectors: A Review of Global Document Collection" (2021) 2:1 IEEE Transactions on Tech & Society 31.

-Armand Ngaketcha, "Une lecture technoprogressiste de la Déclaration de Montréal sur l'IA: quels enjeux pour l'éthique de demain" (2021) 3:3 Droit, Santé et Société 8 at 12.
+32 Armand Ngaketcha, "Une lecture technoprogressiste de la Déclaration de Montréal sur l'IA : quels enjeux pour l'éthique de demain" (2021) 3:3 Droit, Santé et Société 8 at 12.

-See statement from Québec's then-Minister of Economic Development in Karl Rettino-Parazelli, "L'intelligence artificielle, moteur économique", Le Devoir (3 June 2017), online: <ledevoir.com/economie/500340/dominique-anglade-au-devoir> [perma.cc/7ZDD-J553]; Shannon Mattern, A City is Not a Computer (Princeton: Princeton University Press, 2021).
+33 See statement from Québec's then-Minister of Economic Development in Karl Rettino-Parazelli, "L'intelligence artificielle, moteur économique", Le Devoir (3 June 2017), online: <ledevoir.com> [perma.cc/7ZDD-J553]; Shannon Mattern, A City is Not a Computer (Princeton: Princeton University Press, 2021).

-See "The 100 Most Influential People in AI", Time Magazine (September 2023), online: <time.com/collection/time100-ai/> [perma.cc/SM7T-LA3C]; Cade Metz & Gregory Schmidt, "Elon Musk and Others Call for Pause on AI, Citing 'Profound Risks to Society", New York Times (29 March 2023), online: <nytimes.com/2023/03/29/technology/aiartificial-intelligence-musk-risks.html> [perma.cc/DC2X-KH6J].
+34 See "The 100 Most Influential People in AI", Time Magazine (September 2023), online: <time.com> [perma.cc/SM7T-LA3C]; Cade Metz & Gregory Schmidt, "Elon Musk and Others Call for Pause on AI, Citing 'Profound Risks to Society", New York Times (29 March 2023), online: <nytimes.com> [perma.cc/DC2X-KH6J].

-Ada Lovelace Institute, AI Now Institute & Open Government Partnership, supra note 28 at 18, 58.
+35 Ada Lovelace Institute, AI Now Institute & Open Government Partnership, supra note 28 at 18, 58.